 Simply put, enough gear to make your back ache, but doing it better than most bags its size.

-The right hand image is to show the height using the EOS 30 with grip for scale.
-Easily enough to hold a medium long lens upright (my 40-150 is on the right) or a pro Canon/Nikon body.
-All of the early Domke bags were designed for pro SLR's with motor drives and F2.8 zoom lenses or fast primes (I always picture in my head a pair of F3's and 20/35/85/180 kit).
+The right hand image is to show the height using an old EOS 30 with grip for scale.
+Easily enough to hold a medium long lens upright (my 40-150 is on the right with metal hood on) or a pro Canon/Nikon body.
+All of the early Domke bags were designed for pro SLR's with motor drives and F2.8 zoom lenses or fast primes (I always picture in my head a pair of FM2's with drives and a 20/35/85/180 kit).

-The two front pockets are roomy enough for any phone, notebook a medium sized flash etc. The back has a full length pocket capable of taking a full sized ipad, but without protection.
+The two front pockets are roomy enough for any phone, notebook a medium sized flash.
+The back has a full length pocket capable of taking a full sized ipad or small lap top, but without a flap or any protection.

 Complaints?
-Only my usual one about a weather resistant pocket on the back without a top cover or drainage holes and I have been worrying for years that things will fall out of an open front pocket, but they never have.
+Only my usual one about a weather resistant pocket on the back without a top cover or drainage holes and I have been worrying for years that something will fall out of an open topped front pocket, but nothing has.
+Oh and the metal flap clips that can whack a camera pretty hard (fixed with a little tape).

 Loves?
 Durability, consistency and functionality...big time.
 It sits really well on the hip.